ulysse31/xl2tpd6/README.md

 This is a fork of the official xl2tpd source (v1.3.17) with modified source and setups to generate xl2tpd6: an IPv6 L2TP server, allowing IPv4 inside IPv6 tunneling.
-This versions have kernel support for kernel L2TP.
+This version have kernel support for L2TP Tunneling.

-## STATUS:
+## Status: Working and seems stable ^^
 For now, server builds and seems fully functional, but listen-addr is NOT taken into account in the configuration, it will listen on :: (any IPV6 address)